-May 4, 2005 - Governor Pataki calls for a redesign in the plans for the new tower for safety reasons.
+May 4, 2005 - Governor Pataki calls for a redesign of the new tower for safety reasons.

 June 29, 2005 - New York officials release the latest design for the signature building at the World Trade Center site after revising it to make the tower more secure.

 September 6, 2005 - Architect Santiago Calatrava and public officials dedicate the first steel rail for the future transportation station to be built at the World Trade Center site.

 December 15, 2005 - Architect Lord Norman Foster agrees to design the next major building planned for the World Trade Center site.
 Foster will design a 65-story tower for the northeast corner of the 16-acre site.

 April 26, 2006 - The Port Authority of New York and New Jersey and developer Larry Silverstein reach an agreement about the financing of Freedom Tower, resolving problems that had delayed construction at the WTC site.